(con't from Part XXXV)

 -- Johann Kirnberger, pupil of J.S.
 Bach

-Now that we've seen a number of successful 4 voice organ fugues using the Ten Step method for fugue writing described on this blog [See blog, Ten Steps] we've discovered, among other things, that what the theorists may be teaching and maintaining about fugue writing, as far as it goes, doesn't always apply in every application (photo).
+We've seen a number of successful 4 voice organ fugues using the Ten Step method for fugue writing described on this blog [See blog, Ten Steps].

-We have demonstrated, for example, that a correct organ fugue can have a subject which starts on the 3rd scale degree provided its subject has a "tail" which points strongly to the dominant key [See Getting Started With Writing, Part XXXVII].
+We've demonstrated, for example, that a correct organ fugue can have a subject which starts on the 3rd scale degree provided its subject has a tail which points strongly to the dominant key and is followed by a tonal answer [See Getting Started With Writing, Part XXXVII].

-Since the F Major Fugues from this author's Op.
-19 and 27 were both written in triple counterpoint and employ 2 countersubjects we might examine yet another example, only written in quadruple counterpoint employing 3 countersubjects in, let us say, the minor key, which includes entries in all related keys and perhaps one unrelated key.
+Since both the F Major Fugues from Op.
+19 and 27 were written in triple counterpoint employing 2 countersubjects we might examine other examples having 3 countersubjects written in quadruple counterpoint employing 3 countersubjects, which includes entries in all related keys and perhaps one unrelated key.

 As the famous 19th century French organist Camille Saint-Saens aptly pointed out, "The fugue is the ideal form for the postlude; as the voices enter, the people leave; when all the voices have entered, all the people have left."

-The subject begins boldy, as mentioned, on the 3rd scale degree in the tenor voice and is provided with a real answer in the soprano; the exposition continues with the 3rd entry in the alto and the 4th entry in the bass to complete a 4 voice texture.
+In the Op.
+29 Postlude in e minor (photo) the subject begins on the 3rd scale degree in the tenor voice and is provided with a tonal answer in the soprano; the exposition continues with the 3rd entry in the alto and the 4th entry in the bass to complete a 4 voice texture.

 Since the subject and its 3 countersubjects are relatively long (5 bars), sixteenth rests were included to break the subject and countersubjects into smaller phrases to give them room to breathe and make them sound more "singable."

-Like so many other fugues, the 2nd entry in this exposition is followed by a codetta (link) of 2 bars whose function is to bring back the home key for the 3rd entry.
+Like so many other fugues, the 2nd entry in this exposition is followed by a codetta (link) of 2 bars whose function is to prepare a smooth 3rd entry in the tonic key.

 Each of the succeeding entries are separated by episodes of 5 bars length, each of which are constructed around the subject or one of the countersubjects in inverted or retrograde form.

 This score, like the d minor Op.
-22 Postlude, is marked at cadential points to remind the performer where the tempo may slow very slightly, then resume, to create nuance; this was done to keep the music elastic, living, and breathing; a fugue, like any other piece of organ music, should never be performed like a typewriter is playing, page after page, in an unvarying tempo from first note to last.
+22 Postlude, is marked at certain places when something else (the bass line) enters to remind performers where the tempo is to slow very slightly, then resume, to create nuance and keep the listener with them; this also keeps the music elastic, living, and breathing; a fugue, like any other piece of organ music, should never be performed mechanically and predictably with every move it makes, as though a typewriter was playing, page after page, in an unvarying tempo from first note to last.

 The episode following the exposition modulates to a G Major entry where the subject enters in the soprano, the 1st countersubject in the alto, the 2nd countersubject in the tenor, and the 3rd countersubject in the bass.